Marcos-afk/challenge-tests/README.md

 Statements

-- [o] Should be able to create a new statement
+- [x] Should be able to create a new statement
-- [o] Should be not able to create a new statement, user not found
+- [x] Should be not able to create a new statement, user not found
-- [o] Should be not able to create a new statement, Insufficient funds
+- [x] Should be not able to create a new statement, Insufficient funds
 - [o] Should be able to return a balance to a user
 - [o] Should be not able to return a balance to a user, user not found
 - [o] Should be able to return a statement operation